himani-de/dbt_enpal_assessment/models/exploratory_analysis.md

 1. **activity level aggregation**
    - Join `stg_pipdrive_activity` with `stg_pipedrive_activity_types` to map sub-steps (Sales Call 1, Sales Call 2)
-   - Join with `stg_users` for assigned user information
+   - Join with `stg_users` for assigned user information (not required for this use case but good to keep user level info at intremediate level so that in future can be incorporated at reporting layer)

 2. **Stage mapping**
-   - Use `stg_stages` to map funnel stages (Lead Generation → Renewal/Expansion)
+   - Use `stg_pipedrive_stages` to map funnel stages (Lead Generation → Renewal/Expansion)
-   - Sub-steps from `stg_activity_type` are merged at the correct stage level (e.g., 2.1 → Sales Call 1)
+   - Merge activity sub-steps into the correct funnel stage
+     Example: Stage 2.1 → Sales Call 1

 3. **Funnel step creation**
-   - Each activity and deal is assigned a funnel step
+   - Each activity and deal is assigned a funnel step (e.g., Lead In, Qualified, Proposal Sent, Sales Call 1)
    - This supports aggregation for reporting KPIs

 4. **Intermediate table design**